-Requisite: a previous POSC course.
+Requisite: A previous POSC course.
 Limited to 20 students.
-Spring semester.
-Visiting Professor Pleshakov.2014-15: Not offered
+Fall semester.
+Visiting Professor Pleshakov.2017-18: Offered in Fall 2017

 [SC] “Globalization” can mean many things.
 To some, it means equal integration of individual societies into worldwide political, economic and cultural processes.
 To others it means accentuated uneven economic development, accompanied by cultural imperialism, which merely exaggerates the political dependence of “peripheral” on “core” societies.
 For still others, globalization is shorthand for the social and cultural changes that follow when societies become linked with and, in an escalating way, dependent upon the world capitalist market.
 The idea that underlies these multiple meanings of globalization is the radical intensification of worldwide social relations and the lifting of social activities out of local and national conditions.
 The course will examine the major theoretical discourses raised by this idea, such as (1) the effect of globalizing material production on the formation of post-liberal democracy, (2) the nexus between globalizing cultural production and the politics of cosmopolitanism and “otherness,” (3) the impact of globalizing communication technologies and mass consumerism on the formation of transnational “gated class communities,” and (4) the relationship between the globalization of transnational class conflicts/interests/identities and transnational governance.
 We will also explore the connection between “late global capitalism” and liberal arts education in legitimizing the current global class dynamics.
 This course fulfills the requirement of an advanced seminar in Political Science.